HuyBap/Power-Loss-Recovery/README.md

 Change permissions on plr.sh: sudo chmod +x plr.sh

-# NOTES: PATH FILE MUST BE THE SAME IN BOTH PLR FILES AND PUTTY
+# NOTES: PATH FILE MUST BE THE SAME IN BOTH PLR FILES AND VIRTUAL CARD IN KLIPPER.